 Our obesity-related research examines how environmental factors influence nutrition and physical activity among youth and helps to explain observed disparities based on race and ethnicity and socioeconomic status.

-BTG is co-directed by Frank Chaloupka, Ph.D., at the University of Illinois at Chicago and Lloyd Johnston, Ph.D., at the University of Michigan.
-Additional leadership and technical assistance are provided for BTG by key program staff from both institutions.
+BTG was co-directed by Frank Chaloupka, Ph.D., at the University of Illinois at Chicago and Lloyd Johnston, Ph.D., at the University of Michigan.
+Additional leadership and technical assistance were provided for BTG by key program staff from both institutions.

-Since its inception, the Robert Wood Johnson Foundation has provided primary support for BTG.
-Additional support for related research is or has been provided by the National Institute on Drug Abuse (NIDA), the Centers for Disease Control and Prevention (CDC), the National Cancer Institute (NCI), the United States Department of Agriculture (USDA) and the American Legacy Foundation (ALF), among others.
+Since its inception, the Robert Wood Johnson Foundation provided primary support for BTG.
+Additional support for related research was provided by the National Institute on Drug Abuse (NIDA), the Centers for Disease Control and Prevention (CDC), the National Cancer Institute (NCI), the United States Department of Agriculture (USDA) and the American Legacy Foundation (ALF), among others.

 Sign Up to Receive News and Updates

 Join our mailing list for updates, news and announcements about recent publications and new research.
 You may unsubscribe at any time.